frialey63/rosta/README.md

 management reports of periods worked, holidays, absences, etc.

-the admin user should be able to add/delete days in the calendar on behalf of other users
+the supervisor/manager should be able to add/delete days in the calendar on behalf of other users

 remove opener concept